Ziegler Carpets – Swiss Quality from Persia

 Ziegler Chobi from Pakistan and Afghanistan

 Modern Ziegler carpets are now mostly made in Pakistan and Afghanistan.
 The Persians gave these carpets the nickname "Chobi" to distinguish them from native specimens.
-The term “Chobi” goes back to a British industrialist, a one-time Ziegler competitor, who in the 19th century directed from Manchester that a new pattern variant be made in Persia.
+The term “Chobi” dates back to a British industrialist, a one-time Ziegler competitor, who in the 19th century sent out the instruction from Manchester that a new pattern variant be made in Persia.
 Back then, these rugs were unique in their lack of contrast yet richly patterned design.
-Ziegler rugs that are produced today absorb these patterns, but have further developed them in a variety of colors.
+Ziegler rugs that are produced today absorb these patterns but have further developed them in a variety of colours.

 Ziegler rugs rank among the better rated rugs for daily use.
-Their design differs somewhat from traditional patterns because they are adapted to modern, western taste.
-The most commonly used colors for a classic Ziegler carpet are beige, as a base color, in combination with red or blue.
+Their design differs somewhat from traditional patterns because they are adapted to modern, western tastes.
+The most commonly used colours for a classic Ziegler carpet are beige, as a base color, in combination with red or blue.
 In rare instances, the centerpiece and the border are also kept in green or brown.
-Unlike the classical Persian carpet, the colors are more muted and less striking.
+Unlike the classical Persian carpet, the colours are more muted and less striking.

-The floral illustrations grow from a middle point to the relatively wide edge but do not form a real ornament.
-They are rather loosely arranged and twine around the centerpiece with large flower clusters.
+The floral illustrations expand from a middle point to the relatively wide edge but do not form a real ornament.
+They are rather loosely arranged and twined around the centerpiece as large flower clusters.
 Even if the arrangement appears random, it is very symmetrical and subsequently radiates a major sense of harmony and tranquility.
 The Ziegler carpet is framed by a broad, patterned edge.

 Knot count determines the carpet’s value